 First Time User?
 Enroll now.

-Radial head subluxation means that the radius, one of two long bones in the lower arm (forearm), has pulled away from its normal position.
+Nursemaid's elbow, also called radial head subluxation, means that the radius has pulled away from its normal position.
+(The radius is one of two long bones in the lower arm, or forearm.)
 The ligament that supports the radial bone then slips into the elbow joint.
 When this happens, the radial bone can't move back into its normal place.

-Medical attention is needed if your child has symptoms of radial head subluxation.
+Medical attention is needed if your child has symptoms of nursemaid's elbow.